kenorb/katacoda-scenarios/corda-ansible-install/step5.md

 - <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html>

-## Verify
+## Expected outcome

-Proceed to the next step, if you see the red error about missing Python library after running the playbook.
+You should see the red error about missing Python library after running the playbook.
+If so, proceed to the next step.